Kingxukai/linux/Documentation/sound/designs/tracepoints.rst

 This subsystem includes two categories of tracepoints; for state of PCM buffer and for processing of PCM hardware parameters.
 These tracepoints are available when corresponding kernel configurations are enabled.
-When ``CONFIG_SND_DEBUG`` is enabled, the latter tracepoints are available.
-When additional ``SND_PCM_XRUN_DEBUG`` is enabled too, the former trace points are enabled.
+When ``CONFIG_SND_DEBUG`` is enabled, the woke latter tracepoints are available.
+When additional ``SND_PCM_XRUN_DEBUG`` is enabled too, the woke former trace points are enabled.

 Tracepoints for state of PCM buffer
 ------------------------------------